beeware/batavia/docs/community/contributing.rst

 Install Node.JS
 ^^^^^^^^^^^^^^^

-Lastly, you'll need to obtain and install `Node.js`_.
+Lastly, you'll need to install `Node.js`_.
+You need to have a recent version of Node; we test using v6.9.1.
 Once you've installed node, you can use it to install Batavia's Javascript dependencies, and compile the Batavia library:

 .. code-block:: bash